Self-reinforcing feedback and human behaviour

 This dual influence makes sense of a problem gambler’s singular focus on gambling and their lack of interest in other activities.

-When an activity brings rewards, this forms an amplifying feedback cycle, e.g., when a gambler wins.
+Further amplifying feedback cycles form when an activity brings rewards, e.g., when a gambler wins.

 Take an action.Get more rewards from the activity.